GMOD/jb2profile/README.md

 ### Platform

+Ran tests on a Dell Precision i9 laptop, ~2019, Ubuntu 22.04

-Ran tests on a xlarge 4vcpu 16gb memory amazon ec2 on ubuntu 20.04
+Tests will also be run on a Amazon EC2 instance xlarge 4vcpu 16gb memory ubuntu 20.04

 ### Detailed results

-Dell Precision i9 laptop, ~2019

 results/volvox-1000x-longread-bam.json